astrowonk/quarto-new-content/README.md

-I create my webs site and my blog with [Quarto](https:/quarto.org), having migrated from Hugo.
+I create my website and blog with [Quarto](https:/quarto.org), having migrated from Hugo.
 Hugo has the nice shortcut command:

 ```
 hugo new content posts/my-first-post.md